developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

  **Notes :**  Customize this method to fit your subscription model and logic.

-### CSRF Protection in Laravel:
+### **CSRF Protection in Laravel:**
 ---
-Cross-Site Request Forgery (CSRF) is an attack that tricks a user into executing unwanted actions on a web application without their knowledge or consent.
-Laravel provides built-in CSRF protection to mitigate this threat.
+**CSRF (Cross-Site Request Forgery)** in Laravel is a security feature that helps protect your web application from malicious actions.
+It ensures that requests made to your application come from a legitimate source.
+Laravel generates unique tokens for each user session, and these tokens are added to forms.
+When a form is submitted, Laravel checks if the token matches the one generated for that session, preventing unauthorized or forged requests.
+This helps keep your application secure from cross-site request forgery attacks.

 Here are the key aspects of CSRF protection in Laravel:

 #### 1. **CSRF Tokens:**
    - Laravel generates unique CSRF tokens for each user session.
    - These tokens are included in forms as hidden fields or can be added to AJAX requests.
    - Tokens are used to verify that the incoming request was made from your application and not from a malicious source.

 #### 2. **Middleware:**